valecor95/QuickEvent/Documentation.md

   * ***POST '/comment/:id'*** : used in the show event page to add a new comment on the event and store it in the DB

   * ***PUT '/join/:id'*** : used in the show event page to join an event, if not already joined, and store it in the DB.
-Then notify all users who joined the even by AMQP
+Then notify the user who created the event by AMQP

   * ***PUT '/delete/:id'*** : used in my events page to leave an event joined.
-Then notify the user who joined the even by AMQP
+Then notify the user who created the event by AMQP

 ### chat.js